National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 The preserve protects and interprets a nationally significant example of the once vast tallgrass prairie ecosystem.
 The 10,894-acre preserve includes an 1881 historic ranch house, limestone barn and outbuildings, and one-room schoolhouse.
 The preserve is located near Strong City, 80 miles southwest of Topeka.

-entrance to Fort Scott NHS
+Entrance to Fort Scott National Historic Site

 National Park Service